andreybutenko/life-expectancy-d3/README.md

 ## Assignment Description

-Using the gapminder.csvPreview the document data create a scatter plot of fertility (x axis) vs life expectancy (y axis).
+Using the gapminder.csv data create a scatter plot of fertility (x axis) vs life expectancy (y axis).
 Include only data from the year 1980.
 When a user hovers over a point on the scatter plot, in the tooltip show a line graph of time (x axis) vs population (y axis) for that country associated with the hovered over point.

 Tableau uses a complicated algorithm to determine what points get labels.
 You do not have to match the labels on the Tableau viz.
 However, you should add a label of the country name for every country that has a population of over 100 million people.
 Put this label 20px to the right of the center of the point.